cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

  	:linenos:
  	:lineno-start: 79

-When either of the ``trace`` modes (see ) are active, you will receive detailed information in ``indent.log``.
+When either of the ``trace`` modes (see
+:ref:`page page:traceswitch <page:traceswitch>`) are active, you will
+receive detailed information in ``indent.log``.
 You can specify character strings to appear before and after the notification of a found code block using, respectively, ``showDecorationStartCodeBlockTrace`` and ``showDecorationFinishCodeBlockTrace``.
 A demonstration is given in :numref:`app:logfile-demo`.

 The log file will end with the characters given in ``endLogFileWith``,